GregBuck/gbbuck_webpage/content/post/work log march 23 to 27/index.md

 Wednesday: Reactivate this webpage and get it configured to be updated on my work computer.
 (Previously built on my personal machine on my own time.)
 I plan on using the 'blog' section of this website to make a brief weekly worklog.

 Thursday: Working on herring sampling app (see project description).
+Microsoft Teams training.

 Friday: Personal Leave